hivdb/chiro-cms/resources/covid-review.md

 Both IFN-α and IFN-β appear to inhibit coronavirus _in vitro_ and in animal models, although several authors have argued that IFN-β is more effective than IFN-α at inhibiting coronaviruses[^10.1016/j.antiviral.2020.104791].
 One study suggests that SARS-CoV-2 is more susceptible to IFN-α than SARS-CoV-1, due to a deletion in ORF3b, a 154 amino acid protein known to antagonize one of the proteins involved in the cellular IFN response[^10.1101/2020.03.07.982264].

-As of May 7, 2020, there have been eight observational studies of IFN-α or IFN-β in patients with MERS-CoV (4 studies), SARS-CoV (2 studies), or SARS-CoV-2 (3 studies).
+There have been eight observational studies of IFN-α or IFN-β in patients with MERS-CoV (4 studies), SARS-CoV (2 studies), or SARS-CoV-2 (3 studies).
 One of the three SARS-CoV-2 was a randomized control trial of 127 patients with mild-to-moderate disease who were randomized 2:1 to receive IFN-β + ribavirin + lopinavir/r vs. lopinavir/r alone[^10.1016/S0140-6736(20)31042-4].
 The patients receiving triple therapy had a significantly shorter time to a negative nasopharyngeal PCR (7 vs. 12 days) and a more rapid clinical improvement by several metrics.
 As ribavirin has generally not been efficacious in treating coronavirus infections, IFN-β is the most likely compound responsible for the improved outcome.

 One observational study compared the mortality of 106 hospitalized patients receiving IFN-β-1b (Betaferon) 250 ug every other day at their physician's discretion to 150 untreated patients at the same institution[^10.1101/2020.05.15.20084293].
 The overall mortality rate was 24.6% and there was no difference in mortality between the two groups in adjusted and unadjusted analyses.